 3. Athlete Release Form

-A Release Form must be completed by athlete/parent/guardian and submitted to the Head of Delegation or Area Director.
+A Release Form must be completed by the athlete/parent/guardian and submitted to the Head of Delegation or Area Director.
 This release is good for a lifetime.

 4. Athlete Code of Conduct